JNADatathon2022/Datathon/README.md

 ## Challenge
 We were tasked to understand supply chain disruptions in the form of late deliveries and to train a model product delays based on historical inbound/outbound orders of the company.
-As a result, we provide supply chain resilience in the form of disaster prevention and damage control, as well as reevaluation of business partnerships in the iterative process of supply chain optimization.
+In practical terms, the task is to provide supply chain resilience in the form of disaster prevention and damage control, as well as value by reevaluating business partnerships in the iterative process of supply chain optimization.

 *What is it expected from the technical challenge?*